 Who Makes Cents: A History of Capitalism Podcast is a monthly program devoted to bringing you quality, engaging stories that explain how capitalism has changed over time.
 We interview historians and social and cultural critics about capitalism’s past, highlighting the political and economic changes that have created the present.
 Each episode gives voice to the people who have shaped capitalism – by making the rules or by breaking them, by creating economic structures or by resisting them.

 Our interviews focus primarily, though not exclusively, on U.S. history.
 If you have a topic you want to learn more about – or tell us more about – get in touch.
 Like us on Facebook, and follow us on Twitter at WhoMakesCents.

-Our twenty-fifth episode is now available!
-We speak with Sandy Hager about public debt and inequality.
+Our twenty-sixth episode is now available!
+We speak with LaShawn Harris about black women in the informal economy.
 Click here to listen online or download.

 You can also subscribe to our podcast for free by searching for “Who Makes Cents” in the iTunes store or clicking here.